The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 They are very focused on immersion, so lessons are entirely in Russian.

-Rosetta is a good app for beginner Russian learners who already know the basics and want to learn some extra vocabulary while listening to native Russian speakers.
+Rosetta Stone is a good app for beginner Russian learners who already know the basics and want to learn some extra vocabulary while listening to native Russian speakers.

 Pros: